Self-Host Hermes Agent on a VPS

 journalctl --user -u hermes-gateway -n 50 --no-pager

-Common causes: invalid bot token, missing API key, Docker not running.
-Check that Docker is active with systemctl status docker.
+Common causes: invalid bot token, missing API key, or network issues.

 Telegram bot does not respond: